 Cost of Food in Coco

-We splurged a little bit with food in Coco, mostly because we were so tired from boating we didn’t feel like looking up places to eat so we went to the Hard Rock Cafe.
-Burgers are around $16 which is not too bad, but definitely more expensive than going to a local restaurant.
-Unfortunately Coco doesn’t have that many local restaurants or super cheap places to eat.
+We splurged a little bit with food in Coco, mostly because we were so tired from boating.
+We didn’t feel like looking up places to eat so we went to the Hard Rock Cafe (no longer there).
+Burgers were around $16 USD which is not too bad, but definitely more expensive than going to a local restaurant.

 Total 1 Week Costa Rica Budget